Tommy Lawrence

 Thomas Johnstone Lawrence (14 May 1940 – 10 January 2018) was a Scottish professional footballer who played as a goalkeeper for Liverpool and Tranmere Rovers from the 1950s to the 1970s.

-Lawrence was with Liverpool for 14 years, making more than 300 league appearances, and he played in three full internationals for Scotland during the 1960s.
+Lawrence spent 14 years at Liverpool, making his debut in 1962.
+Affectionately nicknamed "The Flying Pig" by Liverpool supporters, he made more than 300 league appearances for the club and under manager Bill Shankly he won two league titles and an FA Cup.
+He played in three full internationals for Scotland during the 1960s.

 Early years

 Lawrence was born Thomas Johnstone in Dailly, Ayrshire, one of three children of Frank and Ruby Lawrence.
-The Lawrence family moved to North West England when Tommy was a child along with elder brother William (Billy) and younger sister Mary.
+The Lawrence family moved to North West England when Tommy was a child, along with elder brother William (Billy) and younger sister Mary.

-On leaving school he worked at Rylands wire factory and played for Croft Village Football Team, and then Stockton Heath as an amateur.
+On leaving school, he worked at Rylands wire factory and played for Croft Village Football Team, and then Stockton Heath as an amateur.